 Peloton Calories Burned: Accuracy & Calories Burned for All 37 Classes

-A woman in a pink top and black pants are wondering the amount of Peloton calories burned, and a man in a blue top and black shorts, are riding stationary bikes in a gym while observing a demonstrator, and in the background, a man in a red shirt and black shorts, and a woman in a pink top can be seen.
+A woman in a pink top and black pants is curious about the number of calories burned on Peloton while a man in a blue top and black shorts rides a stationary bike in a gym, observing a demonstrator, with a man in a red shirt and black shorts and a woman in a pink top visible in the background.

-However, Peloton offers a large selection of classes so we’ll review the calories burned in each Pelton cycling class, as well as each one of their 37 classes.
+However, Peloton offers a large selection of classes so we’ll review peloton calories burned the calories burned in each Pelton cycling class, as well as each one of their 37 classes.

 We’ll also cover why calories burned isn’t always the most important factor when choosing a class, how to burn more calories no matter the class, and the accuracy of Peloton’s calorie tracking device so you can find out if their tracker, or your smart watch is a better gauge on calories burned.